JJ/TPF-Grant/April.md

 ![Issues closed by me and others](illos/closed-issues-jj.png).

-This number of issues has been extracted using the GitHub API and is probably underestimating the real number, sincd more than 100 issues have been closed in the last month.
-Anyway, as far as it's underestimating everyone's closed issues in the same way, it shows that most closed issues have been closed by me.
+The initial compromise was to *address* two issues every day; I have been checking and commenting on issues far more than that, tagging them with `JJ TPF grant`.
+In fact, as it can be seen, I closed two issues per day, twice as much as the rest of the issues that were closed.